Dr. Elizabeth Morton is a planning educator and consultant, based in Washington, DC.

 She has served as a review panelist for DESIGNArlington and the US EPA National Award for Smart Growth Excellence and has previously been appointed to the Oakland (CA) Strategic Plan Task Force, the California Governor’s Preservation Task Force Incentives Committee, the Oakland Percent for Art Advisory Committee, and the Somerville (MA) Arts Council.

-Dr. Morton has a B.A. from Williams College (English and
+Dr. Morton earned a B.A. from Williams College (English and

 Art History), an MCRP from UNC-Chapel Hill (Housing and Real Estate) and a Ph.D. from MIT (City Design and Development, subfield Cultural Policy).